 Search LAC Geo

 Belize is located along the Caribbean coast of northeastern Central America.
-Its geography consists of heavily forested plains and the Maya Mountains.
+Known as British Honduras until 1973, its geography consists of heavily forested plains and the Maya Mountains.
 The Belize Barrier Reef System flanks the coastline while cays and atolls dot the reef system.

 Brazil is the largest country in South America and occupies half of its landmass.
 It is the fifth largest country in the world and is regarded as the most biodiverse country on Earth.
-It is conventionally divided into five geographic regions that correspond generally to the country's major landforms and biomes.
+The country is conventionally divided into five geographic regions that correspond to its major landforms and biomes.